 This website used to be called “WhoopWellness.com”.
-I started it about 3 years ago with my ex-partner.
-At that time, we were both vegan, and so the website was about educating people on the vegan diet.
+I had started it about 3 years ago.
+At that time, I was vegan, and so the website was about educating people on the vegan diet.

 Lately, I had been watching Ali Abdaal’s Youtube channel, which is all about learning how to study and how to be more productive.
 I came across a video where he recommends the book Show Your Work! by Austin Kleon.
 I was already familiar with this author because years ago I had read his book Steal Like An Artist, and had loved it!

 Ali mentioned in the video how this book was one of the reasons that he started his channel, and that the book encouraged him to start his blog with his name as the domain name.